EmiliaWiehe/Tetris/README.md

 # Tetris
 ## Requirements:
--familiarize with Pygame library            # done -use keys to move and turn obstacles around # done -displaty current score                     # done -increase pace and level over time
+- familiarize with Pygame library            # done
+- use keys to move and turn obstacles around # done
+- displaty current score                     # done
+- increase pace and level over time          # done
--function to hold obstacle for later
+- function to hold obstacle for later
--function to pause game                     # done
+- function to pause game                     # done

 ## Things to do:
-- function to hold tetrominoes
+- ! change variable and method names
-- improve scoring system + level
+- improve level system
-- docstrings
+- !! docstrings
+- bag system (random figures)
+- movement options when at ground

+## Extras
+- user name
+- start from higher level
+- highscore
-- music?
+- music volume

-- (improve color and figure configuration)
+## Questions:
+- how much compared to original tetris

 ## Project Documentation (~2 pages):
 First of all: don’t confuse this with the documentation in your code.
 You should write your